return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/i40e/i40e_main_c.rst

 Description
 -----------

-Look up the MAC address in Open Firmware  on systems that support it, and use IDPROM on SPARC if no OF address is found.
-On return, the I40E_FLAG_PF_MAC will be wset in pf->flags if a platform-specific value has been selected.
+Look up the MAC address for the device.
+First we'll try eth_platform_get_mac_address, which will check Open Firmware, or arch specific fallback.
+Otherwise, we'll default to the stored value in firmware.

 .. _`i40e_probe`: